A Guide to Psychology and its Practice

 Your dilemma raises the issue of dual relationships in psychotherapy.

-Actually, it’s the psychotherapist’s responsibility—not the client’s responsibility—to avoid any dual relationship such as teacher-psychotherapist, business partner-psychotherapist, sexual partner-psychotherapist, and so on.
+Actually, it’s the psychotherapist’s responsibility—not the client’s responsibility—to avoid any dual relationship such as teacher-psychotherapist, business partner-psychotherapist, friend-psychotherapist, and so on.
 For example, if you were to have a psychotherapist who is also your professor, his knowledge of your personal issues could unconsciously influence the grades he gives you.

 In your case, the professor of whom you speak could ethically function as your psychotherapist as long as you are not taking any classes from him for a grade.
 And, if he does become your psychotherapist, you should never take any classes (for a grade) from him in the future.
 If you can accept these terms, then choose him; if you cannot accept these terms, choose someone else.